theminimalistdeveloper/dotfiles/README.md

 ![Environment on Manjaro with i3 gaps](./screenshot.png)

-The idea is to make a clean, minimal, and fluid development experience across Linux and MacOS as much as possible.
+The idea is to make a clean, minimal, and fluid development experience, that is as consistent as possible across Linux and macOS.

-Here is the collection of configurations and settings for multiple applications that I use in my workflow.

 To manage the configuration files in this repo I use a combination of [GIT](https://git-scm.com/), to version the changes, and [Stow](https://www.gnu.org/software/stow/), to manage the symbolic links to the configurations.

-These configurations were tested on [Manjaro](https://manjaro.org/) and [MacOS](https://www.apple.com/de/macos/monterey/), but most of it should be usable in many other Linux distributions.
+These configurations were tested on [Manjaro](https://manjaro.org/) and [macOS](https://www.apple.com/de/macos/monterey/), but most of it should be usable in many other Linux distributions.

 ## How To Use It
 Be sure to have [GIT](https://git-scm.com/) and [Stow](https://www.gnu.org/software/stow/) installed.

 ### 1. Clone the repository
 This will clone the repository to your `$HOME` directory and change the repository directory.

 ```bash
 git clone https://github.com/theminimalistdeveloper/dotfiles.git ~/dotfiles
 cd ~/dotfiles